 Famed for its eccentric two-faced mansion house, Castle Ward’s impressive estate also features two very distinctive designed landscapes – a 17th and 18th century Temple Water and the 19th century Windsor Garden which is currently being restored to its Victorian splendor.

-With a three year plan to restore the traditional landscaping of the Temple Water now well underway, head gardener Andy Dainty’s focus has turned to the potential of the pleasure grounds which incorporate a Pinetum, (established to house trees and shrubs sourced from exotic places around the world); a rockery and the 19th century Windsor Garden (now known as the Sunken Garden).
+With a plan to restore the traditional landscaping of the Temple Water now well underway, head gardener Andy Dainty’s focus has turned to the potential of the pleasure grounds which incorporate a Pinetum, (established to house trees and shrubs sourced from exotic places around the world); a rockery and the 19th century Windsor Garden (now known as the Sunken Garden).

 “Together these innovations are a fine example of the gardening style of the period and were obviously designed as a showpiece to show off to visiting guests,” Andy explains.
 “It’s been a long-term vision of mine to restore the Sunken Garden and when funding was secured at the start of 2017, the project was given the green light.”

 When originally designed, the Windsor Garden was a formal terraced garden, dominated by a sunken parterre with an elaborate bedding design between gravel walks.
 Over the years the garden’s form has altered dramatically with elaborate beds being replaced by rolling lawns and an imposing statute of Neptune overshadowing the flowers to take centre stage.

 “The garden was no longer recognisable as one of the greatest gardens in Ireland, however, thanks to the support of gifts in wills, donors and the Ulster Garden Scheme, we have embarked on a £37,500 project to elevate the presentation of the Sunken Garden and revive the Victorian passion for plant collections and colour.”